abretucorazon/cafemarvin/src/pages/posts/lesson-learned-6-social-anxiety-antidote.md

 ---
-title: "Lesson learned #6: You are a fish"
+title: "#6.
+You are a fish"
 date: 2021-11-15T18:31:44.468Z
 template: post
 ---